Friday, February 21, 2014

 Kate Higgins of Ireland, My Brick wall.

-Research doesn't always yield what you think you might find--and that is one of its pleasures.
+Research does not always yield what you think you might find--and that is one of its pleasures.
 Family lore: love it, hate it, or somewhere in the middle?
 I usually like it, it helps me to connect the “whys” and find a trail gone cold.
 However, when it comes to my father’s grandmother, I lean towards hating it.
 I’m not saying she lied—but you know what the Irish say about a good story…

-She was from County Sligo, Ireland, her name was Catherine Higgins AKA“Kate” (her daughter-in-law was also Catherine).
+She was from County Sligo, Ireland, her name was Catherine Higgins AKA “Kate” (her daughter-in-law was also Catherine).

-Both records and family lore tell us that she was born on December 28, 1882 and immigrated around 1900-01 (abt 18 years old) to NYC–she says March 1, 1900.
-She worked as a cleaner and as a house servant way down town in NYC.
+She was born on December 28, 1882- or 1881.
+She immigrated around 1900-01 (abt 18 years old) to NYC.
+She worked as a cleaner and as a house servant way downtown in NYC.

 1905 Birth Certificate of Victor Higgins to Bridget Higgins

-Why she named him doesn't matter--he only ever called himself Jack and so did everyone else.
+Why she named him Victor is no matter for he called himself Jack and so did everyone else.
 So, he was born in 1905.
-Now back to Kate:

 The census of 1910 puts her in Ward 9, Manhattan, NY at 28 years old, with a child not quite 5 years old and no husband.
 She had to work and to care for her son, she had no close relatives.

-How long he was boarding I can’t say.
 Less than 3 years later, when she was 35 ½, Kate married Patrick Devaney in Feb 1918 and all three of them had a proper place to live.

 Devaneys as adults-my father John Higgins-between them.
 Taken in Sullivan County many years later.